 Contesting a Situation

-As a creditor or a debtor of support, you can contest a decision made by Revenu Québec by filing:
+As a creditor or a debtor of support, you can contest a decision we made by filing:

 - a notice of contestation;